etlbox/etlbox.website/doks_v0.5/content/en/recipes/etl/data-lake.md

 ## Preqrequisites

-This example requires are SqlServer database and either the Azure Storage Simulator or an Azure Storage account.
+This example requires a SqlServer database and either the Azure Storage Simulator or an Azure Storage account.
 We recommend Visual Studio to open this example.

 ## Demo setup